-There are no requirements for this test, no need to fast.
-Neither is an appointment necessary, blood draws are performed from 8:00h – 10:30h from Monday to Friday.
-It is also possible to carry out the analysis by taking a urethral sample.
-The extraction can be done in the laboratory or the sample taken by a professional.
+There are no requirements for this test, you do not need to fast.
+No appointment is necessary, blood samples are taken from 8:00h – 10:30h from Monday to Friday.
+It is also possible to carry out the analysis by taking a urethral/vaginal sample.
+The sample can be taken in the laboratory or you can have the sample taken by a urologist.

 Sometimes these infections can be transmitted in a non-sexual way, such as from mother to child during pregnancy or childbirth, or through shared blood transfusions or needles.

 Sexually transmitted diseases do not always have symptoms.
 It is possible to get sexually transmitted diseases from people who seem perfectly healthy and don’t even know they have an infection.

 Signs and symptoms that may indicate a sexually transmitted infection include the following:

 - Sores or bumps on the genitals or in the oral or rectal area